jaredtambua/opponent-aware-tetris-ai/README.md

 4. Applies crossover and mutation.
 5. Repeats over multiple generations.

-This allows the manifestation of specific AI behaviours / playstyles according to the defined fitness objective.
+This produces specific AI behaviours and playstyles according to the defined fitness objective.

 ---

 ### Demo

 ##### AI Modes
-Here, we can visualise the stacking behaviours of each AI mode respectively.
+Here, we can visualise the stacking behaviour of each AI mode.

 <table>
 <tr>
 <td align="center"><b>Fixed Well (Column 10)</b></td>